Viglino/iconicss/README.md

 ### More than 250 pure CSS3 icons!
 [Look at the demo page!](http://viglino.github.io/iconicss/)

 Each icon uses a single anchor element (one div) and just one color: the `currentColor` (and transparent) except for the colored icons (as the name suggests).
-Thus they can easily be included in a page with a single element and use the current color.
+Thus they can easily be included in a page with a single element and use the current color and current font size.

 ## Why use iConicss?